 field of the App Create API request.

-To start creating an app using the DigitalOcean Control Panel, click the Create button and then select Apps from the drop-down menu.
+To start creating an app using the DigitalOcean Control Panel, click the Create button and then select App Platform from the drop-down menu.

-On the Choose resources from source screen, select the code repository service your app resides on.
+On the Choose a deployment source screen, select the code repository service your app resides on.
 If you have not previously created an app on App Platform, the repository service prompts you to provide DigitalOcean with read permissions to your account.

 Select the app’s repo from the Repository drop-down and then select the branch to deploy from in the Branch drop-down menu.